 Intense pulsed light sources for hair removal

-Intense pulsed light sources use the same principle of selective photothermolysis used with lasers to target melanin in hair follicles; however, a noncoherent filtered flashlamp that emits wavelengths ranging from 500-1200 nm is used in this process, rather than one wavelength.
-Different cutoff filters are used to select the appropriate wavelength for each patient; however, intense pulsed light subjects the skin to a wider range of light energies of varying absorption coefficients for the chromophores, which may expose the patient to some unnecessary wavelengths.
-A disadvantage of intense pulsed light is that some machines have capitated maximum energies, which can hinder those patients needing higher energies in order to achieve better results.
+Intense pulsed light (IPL) sources use the same principle of selective photothermolysis used with lasers to target melanin in hair follicles; however, a noncoherent filtered flashlamp that emits wavelengths ranging from 500-1200 nm is used in this process, rather than using just one wavelength.
+Different cutoff filters are used to select the appropriate wavelength for each patient; nevertheless, IPL subjects the skin to a wider range of light energies of varying absorption coefficients for the chromophores, which may expose the patient to some unnecessary wavelengths.
+A disadvantage of IPL is that some machines have capitated maximum energies, which can hinder those patients needing higher energies in order to achieve better results.

 Studies have shown that the hair removal efficiency rate (ie, percent of the number of hairs present compared with baseline counts) is best after 1-3 treatments.
 Adverse effects are minimal, and the hair removal efficiency rate achieved was 76% after a mean of 3.7 treatments and greater than 50% when evaluated more than 12 months following the last treatment.

-Laser and intense pulsed light devices are also capable of treating a variety of conditions in addition to hair removal, including treatment of vascular and pigmented lesions, warts, wrinkles, and even acne.
+Laser and IPL devices are also capable of treating a variety of conditions in addition to hair removal, including treatment of vascular and pigmented lesions, warts, wrinkles, and even acne.